caiomarte/go/tutorials/30doec/d1/README.md

 If you've worked with another language before, it's worth saying Go's `switch case` is a bit different from the usual.
 First, it only runs the first `case` block that meets the condition.
 That means we don't need to add a `break` statement inside of each `case` block; Go nativelly skips all the following conditions and moves on to the end of the `switch`.
 Second, values evaluated by `switch case` conditions don't need to be integers nor constants.

 For those with no previous knowledge, just know that you can use `switch case` to evaluate both constants and variables of any data type.
-Your program will evaluate the conditions top-down and only execute the block of code that first meets your condition. skipping all the rest.
+Your program will evaluate the conditions top-down and only execute the block of code that first meets your condition, skipping all the rest.

 #### Converting strings to numeric data types
 To complete the challenge, we'll need functionality from the `strconv` package.